uppsala-makerspace/laser_cutter_guide/docs/steps/position_material.md

 # Position material

-Use the marker function in LaserCut, as well as
+Use the marker function in Lightburn, as well as 'Frame'.
-'Show frame'.

 This is safe!